DAOmasons/RuleBook/how-to-play/as-a-voter.md

 # How To Play as a Voter

-As community member you get to vote on the performance of the Ship Operators.
+As a community member you get to vote on the performance of the Ship Operators.
 Your vote impacts how much funding each Ship will receive in the upcoming round.
 ![](/public/coin_stacks.jpg)

 ### Voters: